 In Sections 3.1 and 3.2.3 we discussed a protocol for the master to choose appropriate values of p_A for different scenarios.
 A natural question is what is the computational cost of this protocol.
 In addition to simple arithmetical calculations, there are two kinds of relevant computations required: binomial probabilities and verification of conditions for Nash equilibria.
-Both computations are n-th degree polynomial evaluations and can be carried out using any of the well-known numerical tools [34] with polynomial asymptotic cost.
+Both computations are n-th degree polynomial evaluations and can be carried out using any of the well-known numerical tools [32] with polynomial asymptotic cost.
 These numerical methods yield only approximations, but all these calculations are performed either to decide in which case the parameters fit in, or to assign a value to p_A , or to compare utilities.
 Given that these evaluations and assignments were obtained in the design as inequalities or restricted only to lower bounds, it is enough to choose the appropriate side of the approximation in each case.

 Regarding the computational resources that rational workers require to carry out these calculations, notice that the choice of p_A in the mechanisms either yields a unique NE in $p_H = 1$ or does not take advantage of the behavior of rational workers (Theorem 6).
-Furthermore, $p_C = 1$ was assumed as a worst case (with respect to probability of success).
+Furthermore, $p_C = 1$ was assumed as a worst case (wrt probability of success).
 Notice from Tables 4-7 and the equilibrium conditions (eq.
-(1)) that setting $WP_C = WB{\mathcal{Y}} = 0$ for the cases where we do not use the behavior of the rational workers, $p_C = 1$ is a dominant strategy.
-(Recall that $WB{\mathcal{Y}}$ and WP_C can be chosen by the master.)
-Thus, the mechanisms are enriched so that rational workers are enforced to use always a unique NE, either $p_C = 0$ or $p_C = 1$.
+(1)) that setting $WP_C = WB_y = 0$ for the cases where we do not use the behavior of the rational workers, $p_C = 1$ is a dominant strategy.
+(Recall that WB_y and WP_c can be chosen by the master.)
+Thus, the mechanisms are enriched so that rational workers are enforced to use always a unique NE, either $p{\mathcal{C}} = 0$ or $p{\mathcal{C}} = 1$.
+In order to make the computation feasible to the workers, the master sends together with the task a certificate proving such equilibrium.
+The certificate includes the strategy that the workers must play to achieve the unique NE together with the appropriate data to demonstrate this fact.
+These data include the system parameters/payoff values, the reward model and the values of $p{\mathcal{A}}$, which is enough to verify uniqueness (recall the analysis in Section 3.2.3).